Medically Reviewed by: Jess Beck, LCSW

 Failure to Launch Symptoms

 It is a common misconception that young adults who are dealing with failure to launch syndrome are simply just lazy.
 Most young adults have reasons as to why they are struggling to transition into adulthood.
-Unfortunately, these reasons need to be identified and addressed in order for the young adult to make real progress in their lives.
+Unfortunately, these reasons need to be identified and addressed in order for young adults to make real progress in their lives.

 Young adults experiencing failure to launch can exhibit several symptoms, ranging in intensity based on the severity of the situation.
 Some of the most common failure to launch symptoms can include, but are not limited to, the following: